andrey-zherikov/argparse/README.md

   **Parameters:**

-  - `receiver` - the object that's populated with parsed values.
+  - `receiver`—the object that’s populated with parsed values.
-  - `args` - raw command line arguments that are modified to have parsed arguments removed (excluding `argv[0]` - first command line argument in `main` function).
+  - `args`—raw command-line arguments that are modified to have parsed arguments removed (excluding `argv[0]`—first command-line argument in `main` function).

   **Return value:**